Liquid plant manure

-Liquid plant manures are fermented extracts of plant material that are used primarily as fertilizers, but also for pest control, plant strengthening and other phytosanitary purposes.
-The best known is nettle water, usually made from stinging nettles.
-Other well-known types are made from comfrey or horsetail.
+Liquid plant manures are fermented or macerated extracts of plant material used primarily as fertilizers, and also for pest control, plant strengthening, and other phytosanitary purposes.
+These extracts are applied to gardening surfaces in order to supply nutrients and to improve the structure and nutrient holding capacity of soil.
+They are distinct from liquid manure, which is animal-derived.
+The best-known type is nettle water, made from stinging nettles (Urtica dioica).
+Other preparations use comfrey (Symphytum officinale) or field horsetail (Equisetum arvense).
+Their use is associated with organic gardening and smallholder agriculture.